hicksbm/riscv-disassembler/README.md

 # Limitations

 1. Branch and jump instruction targets not a part of the execution flow
-    - executing the output assembly is not guarunteed to produce same instructions or same order of execution
+    - executing the output assembly is not guaranteed to produce same instructions or same order of execution
     - output assembly may not compile